semanticdatalayer/SML/sml-reference/datasets.md

 :::note
 *Note:* Dataset files must define *all* columns in the physical tables they reference, and can therefore be quite large.
-Because of this, AtScale recommends sharing these files across repositories.
+Because of this, we recommend sharing these files across repositories.
 :::

 Sample `dataset` file: